ArakelTheDragon/Library_Other/README.md

 18. ESP8266_LCD096_MonitorMining_v5_Working_v3_Final.zip A server which takes the stats from the mintme pool json response https://www.mintme.com/pool/api/accounts/0xe8911e98a00d36a1841945d6270611510f1c7e88, and displays on an OLED 0.96inch 128x32 display the stats for workers.
 It stores the earned tokens in an address with pointers and reads it back after a reboot.

+19. Speedtest-master.zip Upload the unzipped files to your host, make sure the hosts supports js, css and is fast enough for downloading files for the speedtest.
+Test at cfctools.unaux.com/speedtest